-APOLLO SCHOOLS TRUST STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE Year ended 31 August 2022
+APOLLO SCHOOLS TRUST STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE Year ended 31 August 2023

-As accounting officer of Apollo Schools Trust I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of all funding received by the Academy Trust, under the funding agreement in place between the academy trust and the Secretary of State for Education.
-As part of consideration, I have had due regard to the requirements of the Academies Trust Handbook 2021.
+As accounting officer of Apollo Schools Trust I have considered my responsibility to notify the academy trust board of trustees and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of all funding including for estates safety and management, under the funding agreement received by the Academy Trust, under the funding agreement in place between the academy trust and the Secretary of State for Education.
+As part of consideration, I have had due regard to the requirements of the Academies Trust Handbook 2022, including responsibilities for estates safety and management.

-I confirm that I and the academy trust board of trustees are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Trust Handbook 2021
+I confirm that I and the academy trust board of trustees are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Trust Handbook 2022